-Step 1 Inventory of the cases students students Participants introduce a

-would like to discuss problem and question to the

-group, group members select

-one participant's problem

-Step 2 Explore the problem Participants ask (open-ended)

-questions, without giving their

-opinion and without giving

-advice.
-Try to avoid asking:

-"Why?"

-Step 3 Identify your opinion about the Participants think about:

-problem What do you think is

-the core problem?
-This

-is a problem for x

-because

-How would you solve

-this problem (first

-person point of view,

-present tense)?

-Step 4 Share your solution Each participant shares their

-solution with the group,

-participant who introduced the

-problem listens

-Step 5 Respond to the solutions Participant who introduced the

-problem responds to each

-solution, and tells the group

-what he/she intends to do

-Step 6 Evaluate the process Participants look back and

-share their take-home message
+Step 1 Inventory of the cases students would like to discuss Participants introduce a problem and question to the group, group members select two problems to discuss (based on urgency or voting) Step 2 Explore the problem Participants ask (open-ended) questions, without giving their opinion and without giving advice.
+Try to avoid asking: "Why?"
+Step 3 Identify your opinion about the problem Participants think about: - What do you think is the core problem?
+This is a problem for x because - How would you solve this problem (first person point of view, present tense)?
+Step 4 Share your solution Each participant shares their solution with the group, participant who introduced the problem listens Step 5 Respond to the solutions Participant who introduced the problem responds to each solution, and tells the group what he/she intends to do Step 6 Evaluate the process Participants look back and share their take-home message